danielamoreno699/backend-nodeJs-mvp/README.md

-## WanderPal
+## AceClash Tournaments
-> WanderPal is a RESTful API that allows users to reserve a trip.
+> AceClash Tournaments is a dynamic and user-friendly RESTful API designed specifically for tennis enthusiasts.
+This platform empowers users to actively participate in a diverse array of tennis tournaments organized by the platform's administrators.
+Through seamless and standardized RESTful endpoints, users can easily enroll in various types of tournaments, each offering a unique and competitive tennis experience.

 ## API Manipulation and Endpoints